beeware/beeware/docs/tutorial/tutorial-3.rst

 running "an app", not "a Python program", and this is reflected in how the application appears.

+Before continuing, close the app typing **Ctrl+C** in the console, or through the application menu.

 Building your installer
 =======================